-The investment of Authority funds is limited by the law creating the Authority to "obligations of the State or of the United States of America or obligations the principal of and interest on which are guaranteed by the State or the United States of America" or any other obligations in which the Comptroller of the State of New York is authorized to invest pursuant to section ninety-eight of the State finance law.
-On October 21, 2003, the Act was amended regarding investments to allow any monies of the Authority, including the proceeds of bonds or notes, not required for immediate use, at the discretion of the Authority to be invested in obligations of the State, U.S. Government and its agencies, or in any other obligations in which the State Comptroller is authorized to invest pursuant to Section 98 of the State Finance Law., The 2003,2009 and 2013 bond resolutions allow all investments alternatives included in the Act, as follows:
+The investment of Authority funds is limited by the law creating the Authority to "obligations of the State or of the United States of America or obligations the principal of and interest on which are guaranteed by the State or the United States of America" or any other obligations in which the Comptroller of the State of New York (the "Comptroller") is authorized to invest pursuant to Section 98 (Investment of state funds) of the State Finance Law.
+As effective on November 20, 2015, the Act allows any monies of the Authority, including the proceeds of bonds or notes, not required for immediate use, at the discretion of the Authority to be invested in obligations of the State, U.S. Government and its agencies, or in any other obligations in which the Comptroller is authorized to invest pursuant to Section 98 of the State Finance Law.
+The 2003 General Bond Resolution and the 2009 and 2013 Revenue Bond Resolutions allow all investments alternatives included in the Act, as follows:

-1. Bonds and notes of the United States.
+- 1. Bonds and notes of the United States.

-2. Bonds and notes of this State.
+- 2. Bonds and notes of this State.

-2-a.
-General obligation bonds and notes of any state other than this State, provided that such bonds and notes receive the highest rating of at least one independent rating agency designated by the State Comptroller.
+- 2-a.
+General obligation bonds and notes of any state other than this State, provided that such bonds and notes receive the highest rating of at least one independent rating agency designated by the Comptroller.

 3. Obligations for the payment of which the faith and credit of the United States or of this State are pledged.
 3-a.
-Notes, bonds, debentures, mortgages and other evidences of indebtedness of the United States Postal Service; the federal national mortgage association; federal home loan mortgage corporation; student loan marketing association; federal farm credit system or any other United States government sponsored agency, provided that at the time of the investment such agency or its obligations are rated and the agency receives, or its obligations receive, the highest rating of all independent rating agencies that rate such agency or its obligations, provided, however, that no more than two hundred fifty million dollars may be invested in the obligations of any one agency.
+Notes, bonds, debentures, mortgages and other evidences of indebtedness of the United States Postal Service; the federal national mortgage association; federal home loan mortgage corporation; student loan marketing association; federal farm credit system or any other United States government sponsored agency, provided that at the time of the investment such agency or its obligations are rated and the agency receives, or its obligations receive, the highest rating of all independent rating agencies that rate such agency or its obligations, provided, however, that no more than five hundred million dollars may be invested in the obligations of any one agency.

-4. Judgments or awards of the court of claims of this state.

-5. Stocks, bonds, or notes of any county, town, city, village, fire district or school district of this state issued pursuant to law.

-6. Mortgage bonds or any obligations for the payment of money, no matter how designated, secured by another instrument representing a lien on specific real property or a leasehold thereof, heretofore or hereafter and at the time of the assignment thereof to the comptroller insured by the federal housing administrator or any of his successors in office and guaranteed by the United States under the provisions of the national housing act, as amended or supplemented.
-Any such mortgage bonds or obligations as aforesaid in which the State Comptroller has invested or shall have invested pursuant to this subdivision shall be serviced by the State Comptroller or in his discretion, by mortgages, as such are defined by the national housing act, as amended or supplemented, duly appointed by him and subject to the inspection and supervision of some governmental agency.
-The State Comptroller may receive and hold such debentures and certificates or other obligations as are pursuant to law.

-7. Bonds and notes of the Savings and Loan Bank of the state of New York.

-8. Bonds or notes of any housing authority of this state duly issued pursuant to law.

-9. Bonds or notes of any regulating district of this state duly issued pursuant to law.

-10. Bonds or notes of any drainage improvement district of this state duly issued pursuant to law.
+- 4. Judgments or awards of the court of claims of this state. - 5.
+Stocks, bonds, or notes of any county, town, city, village, fire district or school district of this State issued pursuant to law. - 6.
+Mortgage bonds or any obligations for the payment of money, no matter how designated, secured by another instrument representing a lien on specific real property or a leasehold thereof, heretofore or hereafter and at the time of the assignment thereof to the Comptroller insured by the federal housing administrator or any of his successors in office and guaranteed by the United States under the provisions of the national housing act, as amended or supplemented.
+Any such mortgage bonds or obligations as aforesaid in which the Comptroller has invested or shall have invested pursuant to this subdivision shall be serviced by the Comptroller or in his discretion, by mortgagees, as such are defined by the national housing act, as amended or supplemented by him and subject to the inspection and supervision of some governmental agency.
+The Comptroller may receive and hold such debentures and certificates or other obligations as are issued in payment of such insurance or guarantee. - 7.
+Bonds and notes of the Savings and Loan Bank of the State of New York. - 8.
+Bonds or notes of any housing authority of this State duly issued pursuant to law. - 9.
+Bonds or notes of any regulating district of this State duly issued pursuant to law. - 10.
+Bonds or notes of any drainage improvement district of this State duly issued pursuant to law.